Macedonian Heraldic Society: Beginnings

-In 2000 the president of the society, Jovan Jonovski, published the website "Heraldry in Macedonia" where coats of arms and citations from the book Coats of Arms of Macedonia by Dr. Aleksandar Matkovski were published, in English and Macedonian.
+In 2000 the president of the society, Jovan Jonovski, published the website "Heraldry in Macedonia" where coats of arms and citations from the book Coats of Arms of Macedonia by Aleksandar Matkovski were published in English and Macedonian.
 The website was complemented with arms used in Macedonia: territorial, corporate and personal.
 The website began to publish information on historical, theoretical and heraldry in general.
 A group of interested individuals gathered around the website, mostly Macedonians from abroad.
 When sufficient number of interested individuals was finally reached, in July 2003 the Macedonian Heraldry Society was founded.

-"Macedonian Herald"
+Macedonian Herald

-The Macedonian Heraldic Society publishes an official journal, "Macedonian Herald", where the members of the society publish articles regarding their researches, municipal coats of arms and flags are commented, heraldic achievements registered in the heraldic register are published, as well as articles in the field of phaleristics, signumanistics and emblematics.
+The Macedonian Heraldic Society publishes an official journal, the "Macedonian Herald", where the society's members publish articles on their research topics, municipal coats of arms and flags are commented, heraldic achievements registered in the heraldic register are published, as well as articles in the field of phaleristics, signumanistics and emblematics.

-The journal is bilingual, in Macedonian and English.
+The journal is published in Macedonian and English.

-Besides the printed edition, "Macedonian Herald" is freely available on the website of the society.
+Besides the printed edition, the "Macedonian Herald" is freely available on the website of the society.